UC Davis Study Abroad, Summer Abroad Iceland, Thermodynamics in the Land of Fire and Ice Program, Header Image, Overview Page

 • Þingvellir National Park, a UNESCO World Heritage Site

-• Natural excursions to see local wildlife
+• Natural excursions to see local wildlife, including Puffins

 • The Arctic circle to experience the midnight sun